CraterCrash/godot-orchestrator-docs/docs/contributing/development/cpp-usage-guidelines.md

 ### `#pragma once` directives

-Please follow the existing style and use standard `#ifdef`-based include directives.
+The code now prefers the use of `#pragma once` directives over the C-style `#ifdef`-based include directives.
-Pull requests that use the `#pragma once` directive will not be merged until changed.
+Pull requests that do not use `#pragma once` directives will not be merged until changed.